GLOBAL MARKETS-Nerves dominate before U.S. retail numbers

 While growth in Germany doubled, Berlin’s economy ministry warned it would slow in the second quarter and economists said weaker exports to slowing emerging markets like China would eventually begin to tell on demand.

-After a poor first quarter and another set of weaker jobs numbers last week there are also more doubts over how robust the U.S. economy will be going forward.
+After a poorer set of jobs numbers last week there are also more doubts over how robust the U.S. economy will be going forward.

-Two Fed policymakers - Eric Rosengren and Esther George - both sounded optimistic on Thursday on the chances of raising interest rates later this year.
-But U.S. interest rate markets do not seem to believe them: pricing shows the chances of rates being unmoved by the end of this year have risen to more than 40 percent.
+Two Fed policymakers - Eric Rosengren and Esther George - both sounded optimistic on the chances of raising interest rates later this year in comments late on Thursday.
+But U.S. interest rate markets showed little sign of wanting to believe them: pricing shows the chances of rates being unmoved by the end of this year have risen to around 40 percent.

 Still, both are voters on the U.S. central bank’s policy committee this year and the comments by Boston Fed President Rosengren, in the past a supporter of keeping rates low for longer, point to the growing pressure within the bank for a hike this year.